wazuh/wazuh-documentation/source/ossec_splunk_installation.rst

 By default, Reporting and Management for Wazuh will read the local file ``/var/ossec/logs/alerts/alerts.json`` as data input.
 In order to add new managers, you need to provide Splunk access to the ``alerts.json`` file in ``Settings->Data Inputs`` menu, or configure a Splunk Universal Forwarder.

 - When asked for a source type, select ``ossec_json``.
-- When asked for a host method, chose IP or DNS.
+- When asked for a host method, choose IP or DNS.
-- If the ``alerts.json`` file comes from Splunk Universal Forwarder, open ``/opt/splunk/etc/system/local/inputs.conf`` in Splunk Universal Forwarder machine and set host value equals to his IP.
-Alternatively, create a DNS entry in the Splunk machine pointing the name of Splunk Universal Forwarder machine to his IP.
+- If the ``alerts.json`` file comes from Splunk Universal Forwarder, open ``/opt/splunk/etc/system/local/inputs.conf`` on the Splunk Universal Forwarder machine and set the host value to equal to its IP.
+Alternatively, create a DNS entry in the Splunk machine pointing the name of the Splunk Universal Forwarder machine to its IP.

 Upgrading from "Reporting and Management for OSSEC"
 ---------------------------------------------------

 This application is based on Reporting and Management for OSSEC.
 However, this application introduces a number of changes.
 The recommended procedure is to remove the old app before installing.
-Installing over top of Reporting and Managerment for OSSEC won’t work.
+Installing on top of Reporting and Managerment for OSSEC won’t work.